 necessary tools and coping mechanisms that have shown to redirect their prior

 behaviors in a more positive way.

 Every respondent is sanctioned to serve community service and engage in valuable service learning opportunities.
-The number of hours range from 8 to 120.
-To date our Youth Court respondents have served 57,508 hours of community service in New Bedford and the surrounding towns.
-Community service is completed on Saturdays and managed by a staff of two supervisors for a ratio of 2:12.
+Community service is completed on Saturdays and managed by a staff of two supervisors.
 This allows for the respondents to build mentoring relationships with the staff as well as take on leadership roles within their working group.
 We have been able to develop a number of relationships in the community to work on projects such as: Project Clean Sweep, Gifts to Give, South Coast Hospitals Warehouse, Cradles to Crayons, American Red Cross, Salvation Army, area churches, public libraries, Adopt a Shoreline, MLK Day and National Night Out.
 The respondents also take part in Service Learning Week Projects that focus on service as building life skills such as: painting, carpentry, substance abuse prevention, cooking, etiquette and job readiness.

 Youth Courts are organized and operated by youth with adults acting only as support roles on hearing nights.
 Youth volunteers are trained in all aspects of court etiquette and play roles of prosecuting attorney, defense attorney, clerk, bailiff and jury.
 All training materials for Youth Court volunteers have been developed and funded by the American Bar Association.
-The Office of the District Attorney, The Office of the Attorney General, the New Bedford Police Department and volunteer community lawyers have assisted in training 304 youth volunteers who have dedicated a combined 17,740 hours over the last 9 years.
+The Office of the District Attorney, The Office of the Attorney General, the New Bedford Police Department and volunteer community lawyers have assisted in training our youth volunteers.
 The average youth court volunteer dedicates an average of 50-100 hours each year to this valuable program.